akka/alpakka-kafka/README.md

 Testing
 ----
-Tests require Apache Kafka and Zookeeper to be available on `localhost:9092` and `localhost:2181`
+Tests require Apache Kafka and Zookeeper to be available on `localhost:9092` and `localhost:2181`.
+Note that `auto.create.topics.enable` should be `true`.